Deviant96/split-bill/README.md

 4. Add all people sharing the bill
 5. Click "Calculate Split" to see the results
 6. Save the calculation if desired

+## Updates

+### Update 1
+   1. Automatically calculate total based on person contributions
+   2. Show all ammounts in proper Rupiah format
+   3. Provide suggestions for common discount types, extra expenses, and people names
+   4. Display all text in Bahasa